 Months of September, October, and November

-This is my personal favorite season because of the stunning New England Foliage.
+This is my personal favorite season in Boston because of the incredible New England Foliage and chiller weather.
 The vibrant reds, oranges, and yellows are unmatched to any other foliage in the world!
 I have some secret spots of big trees that I love bringing my clients to, that aren’t on most tourist and “leaf peeping” maps.

 Avoid Sept 1st, the first weekend of September, and Labor Day weekend.
 It marks the weekend before colleges open, so lots of students are moving in.
-Traffic is a nightmare.
+It’s a great time for a celebration for your special day.

-Early to mid October is ideal for the best foliage, but I’ll be able to scout out some locations if you’re even looking later than late October.
+Early to mid October is ideal for the best Boston elopement foliage, but I’ll be able to scout out some locations aside from the city hall if you’re even looking later than late October.
 Sometimes, there are specific types of trees that will keep their colors until early November!
+There are some locations like World’s End that will need a permit, but others like Arnold Arboretum that do not need a permit for you.

 Months of December, January, February, and March

-You’ll be able to get some romantic snowy scenes with a gorgeous city skyline.
-The winter months are the least overrun with tourists!
+You’ll be able to get some romantic snowy scenes with a gorgeous city skyline for your elopement.
+The winter months are the least overrun with tourists.
+I’ve photographed outdoor weddings in the middle of the snow.
+Though it’s cold, we’ll keep walking to keep warm.
+It’s very romantic!

-Is it imperative that you get married on the bench where you shared a long meaningful conversation on a date?
-How about that photographer who you’ve dreamed of hiring ever since you saw their instagram?
+The first step in the process is figuring out what is of most importance.
+There are so many options for elopement locations from the Boston Public Gardens and Boston Common to an airbnb roof deck!
+Is it imperative that you get married on the beach where you shared a first date?
+How about hiring Boston elopement photographer (or other wedding vendors) who you’ve dreamed of hiring ever since you saw their instagram?
+Is it getting married in a certain country?
 Has it been a dream of yours to eat in there a private room in a restaurant that you’d love to celebrate in?
+Will you be eloping with any friends and family, or just you two?

-Identify your must-haves and craft your Boston elopement around those priorities!
+Identify your must-haves with your partner and craft your Boston elopement around those priorities!

 Select a venue

-Research possible venues that fit the experience that you’re looking for.
+Research possible venues in Boston that fit the experience that you’re looking for.
 Narrow it down to a few top choices, compare offerings, and take venue tours if necessary.
+Some venues may have a package specifically for elopements or perhaps for the ceremony only.

 Identify several possible dates